Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 The lure in this case is obviously something your dog likes such as a toy or a treat.
 Since many dogs are drawn to food, treats are the most commonly used lures.
 In training your dog to take a bow through luring, you'll be basically encouraging your dog to position himself to take a bow.

-Right when your dog's elbows lower and touch the ground and right before your dog's bottom touches the floor, praise and deliver the treat.
+When your dog's elbows lower and touch the ground and right before your dog's bottom touches the floor, praise and deliver the treat.
 Be quick; time is of the essence when it comes to praising and giving rewards!
 Repeat the exercise until your dog starts understanding that in order to be rewarded, his elbows must touch the floor and his bum must stay up.

 Once your dog follows the lure into the bow position, it's time to add the cue.
 Start saying, "Take a bow" right before using the treat so as to position him into the bow position.
 Once your dog has this down well, it's time for you to fade the lure otherwise you'll end up bribing and your dog will perform only when he sees the treat.